Emirat17/Emirat17/README.md

 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Computer Vision
 - 💞️ I’m looking to collaborate on Nodelux
-- 📫 How to reach me at emirluthfi99@gmail.com
+- 📫 How to reach me by linkedin: https://www.linkedin.com/in/emir-luthfi-b51b16198/ or email: emirluthfi99@gmail.com

 <!---
 Emirat17/Emirat17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.